httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 @784111777
 ~~~

-Unlike those listed in {{compatible}}, these representations are not compatible with the original fields' syntax, and MUST NOT be used unless they are explicitly supported.
+Unlike those listed in {{compatible}}, these representations are not compatible with the original fields' syntax, and MUST NOT be used unless they are explicitly and unambiguously supported.
 For example, this means that sending them to a next-hop recipient in HTTP requires prior negotiation.
 This specification does not define how to do so.

 ## URLs